Implementing your own design

 NOTE Two variables are created and assigned values which can then be accessed by the snippet.

-You can also combine with
+You can also combine with and named variables like this.

 Example of using with and named variables